takaczapka/scala-for-the-impatient/README.md

 Solutions of exercises from "Scala for the Impatient" book.

-Note that, if relevant, each solution has a corresponding test suites.
+Note that, if relevant, each solution has a corresponding test suite.